DigiCARES/website/_team/example-professor.md

 institution: New Mexico State University
 title: Researcher
 # Optional tag to change the display order in relation to other professors
+# To sort by universities I changed this on each person to match their
+# institution as such:
+# NMSU - 50
+# MSU - 70
+# OSU - 100
+# UAH - 150
+# NSF - 200
 sort_order: 100
 # Be sure to place this image in the /images/profiles/ directory.
 image: example.svg